-The on-line application round for 2016 is now open.
-See below.
+The on-line application round for 2016 has now closed.

 As a result of the SCAR/COMNAP Action Group formed in 2010, SCAR and COMNAP are working together to attract talented researchers, engineers and other professionals to strengthen international capacity and cooperation.
 Below is information on the COMNAP Antarctic Research Fellowships.
 For information on the SCAR Fellowships go to: http://www.scar.org/awards/fellowships